Questfall/docs/mining/Items.md

 * Every trade has a 5% fee (Gold/QFT) which is burned immediately by the system.
 * Items can be traded only for Gold or QFT and can’t be exchanged for other items.
-* User can buy items from the marketplace only if the character can carry its weight.
+* User can transfer items to inventory (buying or depositing) only if the character can carry its weight.

 ***